 As a professional truck driver, you’ll travel across the country, and drive though towns and cities you never knew existed, let alone thought you’d have a chance to see.
 You’ll probably see more sights and scenery than you ever thought possible…but can you actually go sightseeing as a professional truck driver?

 Every company has different rules on bobtailing on personal time.
 A bobtail truck is a semi truck that travels from one point to another without a trailer.
 Bobtailing on personal time is known as personal conveyance.
 Trucking carriers have different rules on personal conveyance.
 Some ban it all together, while others put limitations on the distance you can drive.

-If you are required to leave your truck in a “safe haven” while on reset, another option is finding a cheap car rental to enjoy the sights and the local restaurants.
-If you know where you’re headed, stock up on local road maps to help you out in a pinch.
+If you are required to leave your truck in a “safe haven” while on reset, another option is finding a cheap car rental to enjoy the sights and local restaurants.
+You can always use Uber or Lyft if you don’t want to mess with renting a car!

 You might want to rent a car or Uber or Lyft even if you are allowed to bobtail on personal time–parking can be difficult to find.

 Make sure you let your dispatcher know you’re taking your 34 hour reset so they don’t dispatch you anything.